 Cell phones are prohibited in classrooms by CA Ed Code.
-Cellular phones should be powered down and out of site during class (placed in backpack, pocket,etc.).
+Teachers and Staff may request students store their electronic devices, including any Bluetooth connected devices, in specific classroom storage or in their belongings during class.
+Teachers will provide permission for students to use their cell phones for academic purposes only.
 Students may only use cell phones in the classroom/during class according to teacher directives.
-This policy also applies to earbuds/Air Pods, etc. Student noncompliance will result in...
+This policy also applies to earbuds/Air Pods, etc.

+Student noncompliance will result in...